iotaledger/wiki-legacy/README.md

 ### `getNodeInfo`

 Returns information about your node.

-#### Code examples

 Please go to [this subdirectory](/examples/getNodeInfo/) for code examples.

 ### `getNeighborsActivity`

 Returns the latest activity of your neighbors.
 Please go to [this subdirectory](/examples/getNeighborsActivity/) for code examples.

 ### `getTips`

 Returns the current list of visible tips (unconfirmed transactions).
 Please go to [this subdirectory](/examples/getTips/) for code examples.

 ### `getTransfers`